BrandonJoyce356/BrandonJoyce356.github.io/_posts/2015-09-17-fixing-single-responsibility-principle.md

 permalink: fixing-single-responsibility-principle
 ---

+Sara Mei's talk at Windy City Rails ([Is Your Code Too SOLID?](http://forwardjs.com/university/is-your-code-too-solid)) this year got me thinking.

 Single Responsibility Principle is broken!

 Don't get me wrong.
 I love SRP.
-I believe it was Corey Haines that told me once that SRP is likely the basis for all other principles and patterns.
+Corey Haines once told me that SRP is likely the basis for all other principles and patterns.
 That may or may not be true, but the fact is, this principle is super important and well known among software developers.

 #### Single Responsibility Principle (According to Uncle Bob)